 I also picked up a J & P Cycles Narrow Front Fender.
 I tried to find a used front fender on eBay but all of them had been dipped in gold before they were dented up (prices were ridiculous IMHO).
 The J & P Cycles Narrow Front Fender was less than $40 and raw steel.
-A little sanding and then a coat of self-etching primer.

 The old petcock I had in a box of parts leaked pretty bad.
 I had it on there with some gas in the tank long enough to start her up again.
 She started right up and ran great.